What is clean eating anyway?

 You’re probably not going to have the time, energy, or knowledge to make different recipes every single day.
 Eating more uniform will make more sense.

-If you’re thinking about eating clean drop the all or nothing mindset around it.
+If you’re thinking about eating clean drop the all-or-nothing mindset around it.
 Prepare to eat a little dirty too and be ok with this.

-Who might do well and not so well with the idea of clean eating.
+Who might do well and not so well with the idea of clean eating?

 As a perfectionist myself, eating clean has a certain allure to it.
 I love the idea of my diet being perfectly clean ALL of the time but be careful with this.
 It could lead to binge eating, social isolation of fear of not eating clean, and food anxiety.

 Some people do really well with rules and strictness around food choices.
 Restrictors need more rules and structure around what foods they can and can not eat.
 They may have more trigger foods and have a difficult time stopping at just one bite.
-Eating clean or more stricter eating COULD be helpful.
+Eating clean or stricter eating COULD be helpful.

 Eating clean might also be a good fit if you have elite athletic or body composition goals.
-For example, making weight for an event, achieving sub 8% body fat, or even short term goals like a wedding in 6 to 12 weeks.
+For example, making weight for an event, achieving sub 8% body fat, or even short-term goals like a wedding in 6 to 12 weeks.
 As goals become more precise so too does the attention to detail.

 Moderators are people that can take a few bites of food and stop.
-They don’t have many trigger foods and have excellent appetite and hunger awareness.
+They don’t have many trigger foods and have an excellent appetite and hunger awareness.
 Clean eating probably doesn’t make as much sense for them.

-Well we’re at the end.
+Well, we’re at the end.
 In closing here’s what you can do next

 Over the years I’ve coached thousands of people and the vast majority of them already know what to eat.
 They understand that protein and veggies are a good idea and grasp the concept of extra calories are what’s making us fat.

 People already know.
 But that doesn’t mean they do.